Grey vs white projector screen: Which is the best colour for you?

 Which whole movie theme is black or some scene.

 There are many advantages and disadvantages of the white projector screen.
-To overcome from the disadvantages.
+To overcome the disadvantages.
 You have to use the grey projector screen.
 Let me introduce you to the grey projector screen.

-Grey projector screen?
+Grey or Gray projector screen?

 Let’s start with the introduction of the grey screen.
 Grey projector screens are first introduced by the Stewart film screen.

 Because the projector can’t produce the black image on the white screen.
 Here is a grey projector screen that comes in the roll.

 And you like to use the projector in daylight inside your house.
 The only thing you can do to control the light is to close the window and blinds.

-If you are using the grey projector screen inside your dedicated home theater room.
+If you are using the grey projector screen inside your dedicated home theatre room.
 You will get more than a wow black level.
 If you are a former user of the white projector screen.

 There is a blue sky scene.
 You will see the blue sky blue.
 Not like a white projector screen.
 If you notice this kind of scene on the white screen.
 The blue sky will look white.

 Advantages and Disadvantages: Grey vs White projector screen